 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and ensure that they are not impeded by furniture or drapery.

 - Call Freschi Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become a costly repair.
+This can turn into an expensive repair.
 When your AC freezes over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many homeowners are forced to pick between installing a new system or repairing the old one.
+Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
+Unfortunately, many homeowners are forced to pick between installing a new system vs repairing the old one.
 If you follow the steps above and quickly call a NATE-certified technician, you have better odds of having a less expensive emergency.
-Your technician will advise you of the exact cause and how to avoid the issue from occurring in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.